Last Updated on: 3rd September 2023, 06:18 pm

 Where Can You Find Hermit Crabs?

 Hermit crabs are found all over the world in warm, tropical regions.

 Terrestrial hermit crabs live on shorelines with easy access to land and water.
 Reef hermit crabs don’t need access to land and can live without ever leaving the ocean.

 You can find hermit crabs near or on any surface where they can seek shelter.
-Hermit crabs are quite shy and have many natural predators.
+Hermit crabs are shy and risk-averse because they have many natural predators.

-Even with their transportable homes, they still take cover in dark spaces, such as those found in porous rocks and coral colonies.
+Even with their transportable homes, they still take cover in dark spaces, such as porous rocks and coral colonies.
 Even the largest hermit crabs have this survival instinct.

 How To Find Hermit Crabs At The Beach

 Terrestrial hermit crabs live where the ocean meets the sea, such as:

 - Rocky cliffs and pools.